Chocolate Salami on Gingerbread Cutting Board.

 Notes

-The eggless chocolate salami can be stored at room temperature, and if not consumed, it can be kept in the fridge for 10 days.
+Egg-free chocolate salami can be stored at room temperature.
+If not consumed, it can be stored in the fridge for 10 days.
 It can also be frozen if desired.

-The gingerbread cutting boards can be stored like cookies for about 15 days.
-Different flavors can also be made, such as orange shortcrust
+The pasta cutting boards can be stored like cookies for about 15 days.
+Different flavors can be made, such as orange shortcrust